StimulCross/nestjs-lru-cache/README.md

 > **WARNING:** Make sure you set TTL in the decorator options or default TTL in module options.
 If you don't set TTL, this may cause the decorated method to always return the cached result, even if you set `max` or `maxSize` limiters.

 -   `hashFunction` - A function that accepts the same parameters as the decorated method and returns a string that will be appended to the generated cache key.
 You can specify it as the first argument or use this property in the options object.
--   `useSharedCache` - Whether the decorated method should use shared cache across multiple class instances, even if the class is decorated with `@Cacheable` decorator.
+-   `useSharedCache` - Whether the decorated method should use shared cache across multiple class instances, even if the class is decorated with `@IsolatedCache` decorator.
 Defaults to `false`.
 -   `useArgumentOptions` - Makes the decorator use [argument options](#argument-options) passed as the last argument to the decorated method to control caching behavior for **one specific method call**.
 See below for more information.
 Defaults to `false`.
 -   `ttl` - Max time to live for entries before they are considered stale.
 -   `size` - The size of entry to add.
 Prevents calling the `sizeCalculation` function and just use the specified number if it is a positive integer.